A new framework has been devised to help informant handlers better identify motivations. [Updated May 2024]

 F

-Financial: Includes the receipt of monetary reward or in-kind payment (i.e. payment of rent, tools, vehicles, phones, clothes).
+Financial: Includes the receipt of monetary reward or in-kind payment (i.e., payment of rent, tools, vehicles, phones, clothes).
+Financial rewards, as well as satisfying basic needs (i.e., food and shelter), may also offer relative power and influence.

 I

-Ideology / Moral: Information is provided about a person or group who possess ideas or beliefs at odds with those held by the informant (i.e. drug dealing or terrorist tactics).
+Ideology / Moral: Information is provided about a person or group who possess ideas or beliefs at odds with those held by the informant (i.e., drug dealing or terrorist tactics).
+It may include increasing disenchantment with membership of a regime, crime group or organisation.

 R

-Revenge: Information is provided to harm or place another in a detrimental position (i.e. arrested) in response to a previous injury or perceived wrongdoing (i.e. as a result of an acrimonious breakup of a personal or criminal relationship).
+Revenge: Information is provided to harm or place another in a detrimental position (i.e., arrested) in response to a previous injury or perceived wrongdoing (i.e. because of an acrimonious breakup of a personal or criminal relationship).
+Revenge may arise from a person’s sense of injustice or grievance (i.e., overlooked for promotion)

 E